 - UNM Nominees will be announced early December.

 - The Scholarship deadline is usually early March.

 - Udall online application

-- An 800‐word essay (12 point font) "Discuss a significant public speech, legislative act, or public policy statement by Morris K. Udall and its impact on your field of study, interests, and career goals."
+- An 800‐word essay (12 point font) "discuss a significant public speech, legislative act, book, or public policy statement by Congressman Morris K. Udall or Secretary of Interior Stewart L. Udall and its impact on your field of study, interests, and career goals."

 - College/university transcript(s)